A classic that needs no rewrite: Baby, it’s cold – and consensual

 But how are we really understanding consent, and by extension desire, if we feel the need to revisit and rewrite the sexuality of the past in light of today’s cultural values?

-In fact, how are we, through a 2016 lens, actually moving away from rape culture if we refuse to entertain the possibility that a women may actually have wanted sex – particularly in a time when women’s bodies were even less their own than now?
+In fact, how are we, through a 2016 lens, actually moving away from rape culture if we refuse to entertain the possibility that a woman may actually have wanted sex – particularly in a time when women’s bodies were even less their own than now?

 This catchy holiday classic has always struck me more as an anthem to women’s imprisoned sexual desire than an anthem for date rape.
 She wants to stay by that roaring fire – but she knows that the world of the 1940s doesn’t allow her to have or act on those same desires.
 She is to be cute, coy, and desired but never feel desire herself.
 Otherwise, “the neighbours might think ...”